Dornavineeth/open-unlearning/docs/contributing.md

 6. Now you can go to your fork of the repository on GitHub and click on **Pull Request** to open a pull request.
 Make sure you tick off all the boxes on our [checklist](#pull-request-checklist) below.
 When you're ready, you can send your changes to the project maintainers for review.

 7. Please bear with us maintainers with the changes we require!
 We want to ensure we keep the repository clean and easily extensible.
-As yuo make your updates: you may want to work in your local branch and push the changes to your fork, since everyone can see the changes in the pull request.
+As you make your updates: you may want to work in your local branch and push the changes to your fork, since everyone can see the changes in the pull request.
 Changes pushed to the fork will automatically appear in the pull request.

 ### Pull Request Checklist